Exploring the Bible

 The Doctrine of the trinity has flourished for centuries.
 It is generally accepted as a truth of Christendom without question.
 It came to be accepted as a doctrine of the church at the council of Nice in AD325.

 What is the doctrine of the trinity?
 It teaches that there are three persons in one godhead – “God the Father, God the Son, and God the Holy Ghost”.
-A careful study of the Bible however, will find no form of the word “trinity” anywhere.
 “God the Father” is a Biblical term, but the other two terms are totally absent.
+A careful study of the Bible will find no form of the word “trinity” anywhere.

 The Apostle Paul wrote: “To us there is but one God, the Father … and one Lord Jesus Christ” (I Cor.8:6).
 “One God” means that only one person is God.
-At the same time, all three exist, but the Bible makes it clear that one and three are not equal, as Jesus himself said, “my father is greater than I”.
+At the same time, all three exist, but the Bible makes it clear that all three are not equal, as Jesus himself said, “my father is greater than I”.
 We ask the question, how can one person be three persons?
 Perhaps the favourite text used to support this doctrine is John 1:1-2: “In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.”
 The word “Word” is from the Greek logos, and according to Dr Robert Young it means “word, speech, matter, or reason.”
 It carries no thought of personality.
 God’s Word is God in the sense that it is a part of Him and it is an exact expression of His mind.
 In that sense the Bible is as God to us.
 At the same time, Jesus Christ is the living Word of God.
 As an expression of the logos, he actually spoke the Word of God to men after being born of the virgin, and in doing so he became a manifestation of God’s word and wisdom.
 However God’s wisdom, plan, or blueprint (logos) was with Him in the beginning.
 Centuries later the spoken word became flesh in the person of our Lord Jesus Christ.
 (V.14).
 Read John 1:1-2 and substitute the word “trinity” for the word “God”.
 It does not make sense, does it?
 If we read “the word” (logos) as being literally God, a person, and with the trinity, there would be four persons.
 Any aim to reason out the trinity leads to confusion.
 Jesus is not “God the Son”.
 One cannot be with God and be God at the same time.
 It makes no sense to say that a person is with another person and at the same time is the other person.
-Jesus Christ was not, and is not, the “God-Man”.
-This is another term which is never found in Scripture.
+Something simple to understand is in the words of a prayer to his father Jesus said "I have manifested your name".
+Like the angels, who are manifestations of God's spirit, Jesus is a manifestation of the name or glory of God in a human, sent to demonstate the character of his father to us in a way that we can easily comprehend.

-If then, Jesus is not “God the Son or the “God-Man”, who is he?
+If then, Jesus is not “God the Son, who is he?
 The whole testimony of Scripture says that he is the “Son of man” and “Son of God”.
 John 1:51 and 3:14-15 tell us he is the Son of Man.
-This strongly indicates that it was by human birth that he “became flesh”.
+This clearly indicates that it was by human birth that he “was made flesh”.

 The twelve apostles, being Jews by birth, were brought up in the Jews’ religion, of which one of the cardinal doctrines was that there is but one God.
 Did Jesus tell them about the trinity?
 Did he convert them to believe in a triune God in which he was the second person?
 Did the disciples regard him as “God the Son”?
 What did they call him?
 John called him the “Son of God” (John 1:32-34).
 Nathaniel called him “Son of God” (v49).
 Martha did likewise (11:24-27).
 Even the accusation that the Jews brought against him was, “He made himself the Son of God” (19:7).
 Because Jesus claimed to be the Son of God, they charged him with blasphemy.
 They declared that he had violated Leviticus 24:16.
 They interpreted “Son of God” as being equal with God.
 This was a false charge.
 Jesus Christ made no such claim for himself.
 “Whosoever shall confess that Jesus is the Son of God, God dwelleth in him and he in God” (1 John 4:15).
 “Who is he that over cometh the world, but he that believes that Jesus is the Son of God?”
 (5:5).
 The peace that Christians have in their hearts comes from “God the Father, and from the Lord Jesus Christ, the Son of the Father” (2 John 3).
 Indeed, all witnesses bear the same testimony.
 Not one ever speaks of Jesus as “God the Son”, but they repeatedly speak of him as the Son of God.
-We contend that this is his true identity.
 He spoke of himself as the only begotten Son of God, and as the “root and offspring of David” (Rev.22:16).
 Since he was the descendant of David, how could he have existed before David?
 Or Abraham?
 (Matt.1:1) or Eve?
 (Gen.3:15).
-Figuratively speaking, the church is the Bride, and Christ is the Bridegroom.
-The marriage is of the Lamb of God, not the Almighty.
+In the book of Revelation we read how, speaking in figurative words, the church is the Bride, and Christ is the Bridegroom.
+The marriage is of the Lamb of God.
 The church is the Bride of Christ, not of God (Rev.19:7-9).

 The Bible writers always make a clear distinction between God and the Son of God.
 Read again Jesus’ familiar words to Nicodemus.
 (John 3:16-18).
 One person gave another person.
 Belief on Jesus as the Son of God is one of the requirements of salvation (Acts 8:37).